iso4free/spedit/README.md

 Click to 'Referense' window to open any image used as reference.

 You can add, copy and remove layers in the layer panel, the active layer name is highlighted in red.
 It is also possible to toggle the visibility of a layer by clicking on the eye icon opposite the layer name.
 The icon with a lock allows you to lock a layer from changes (will be used when sharing layers between different frames).
 Double-click the layer name with the left mouse button to change the layer name.

+For those who like a minimalistic interface and use the maximum screen area for drawing, there is an option to switch to full-screen mode (shortcut <F11>), as well as to hide the extra panels - layers, frames, palette with a preview using the corresponding buttons on the toolbar .

 THE FUTURE
 ==========